tomdalling/tomdalling.com/input/posts/2023-09-03_nugs-and-negative-failure-demand.md

 The way that you write a nug is by:

-1. Anticipating what changes might be made in the future
+1. anticipating what changes might be made in the future
-2. Analysing the likely mistakes an engineer would make while implementing those changes
+2. analysing the likely mistakes an engineer would make while implementing those changes
-3. Designing/structuring the current implementation such that those mistakes are impossible, or at least difficult, to make
+3. designing/structuring the current implementation such that those mistakes are impossible, or at least difficult, to make

 This is what senior engineers should be doing already, especially the seniory